bradfrost/design-system-questionnaire/README.md

 - **Who are the key stakeholders?** - Who will primarily affect or be affected by the design system?
 - **Who are secondary stakeholders?**
 - **Are there third parties involved?** - Are there any players outside of the organization (agencies, consultants, who will affect or be affected by the design system?

-# Communication
-- **What communication channels are used to talk about the design system?** - The design system should plug into the organization's existing communication structure.
-Slack?
-Yammer?
-HipChat?
-Basecamp?
-Wikis?
-Blogs?
-Email newsletters?
-- What time

-# Products

-- **What products will the design system serve?** - List the products the design system
-- **Are there pilot projects meant to **

 ---------------